 Spacecraft must withstand vibration from pre-launch transportation and from powered flight.
 The spacecraft in not powered during these events.

-This vibration can potentially interfere with the spacecraft’s intended function.
+This vibration can potentially interfere with the spacecraft’s intended function, such as degrading the performance of sensors.

 It is a system level problem.
 It can be suppressed on a spacecraft as follows: